 Victoria Loop 255 km

-The drive inland reveals rolling hills on route to Cowichan Lake, and attractions that include the BC Forest Discovery Centre, a self-guided First Nations Totem Tour Walk, and the vibrant and walkable downtown of Duncan.
+The scenic drive inland reveals rolling hills on route to Cowichan Lake, and attractions that include the BC Forest Discovery Centre, a self-guided First Nations Totem Tour Walk, and the vibrant and walkable downtown of Duncan.

-The return home to Victoria can include a ferry diversion to Brentwood Bay from Milly Bay, and a chance to stop and smell the roses, tulips and scores of other flowers and plants at renowned (and dog-friendly) Butchart Gardens.
+The return home to Victoria can include a ferry diversion to Brentwood Bay from Mill Bay, and a chance to stop and smell the roses, tulips and scores of other flowers and plants at renowned (and dog-friendly) Butchart Gardens.

 3. Sunshine Coast Route